try-finally statement (C)

 __try clause is the guarded section.
 The compound statement after the

 __finally clause is the termination handler.
-The handler specifies a set of actions that execute when the guarded section is exited, whether the guarded section is exited by an exception (abnormal termination) or by standard fall through (normal termination).
+The handler specifies a set of actions that execute when the guarded section is exited.
+It doesn't matter whether the guarded section is exited by an exception (abnormal termination) or by standard fall through (normal termination).

 Control reaches a